Technology

 We at Write.law have been working for years to show lawyers and law students how technology can be a friend instead of an enemy.
 Much frustration stems from approaching technology the wrong way, pushing buttons and getting angry when things don't work like you think they should.
 But once you learn a basic framework for how technology works and how you should be incorporating tools into your workflow, it all gets easier.

 Second, learn the right approach to using tech.
 Most tools work in similar ways.
-It's about learning the key functions, investing the time to set them up for your workflow, and using your resources smartly when things go wrong.
+It's about learning the key functions, investing the time to set them up for your workflow, and using your resources wisely when things go wrong.

 So let's dive in.
 Here are some core legal tech categories that you should be familiar with: